 Childhood nutrition is a greater predictor of overall health in adulthood than is genetic code.
-Indeed, the two human traits most highly conserved between parents and offspring are religion and political affiliation, neither of which are genetically determined – unless you suppose you are Christian because you inherited the Christian gene and your neighbor a Muslim for the same reason.
+Indeed, the two human traits most highly conserved between parents and offspring are not biological, such as height or hair color, but religion and political affiliation, neither of which are genetically determined.

 Average IQ of adopted children, while correlated with the IQ of their biological parents, is closer in absolute value to the average IQ of their adoptive parents.
 Similarly, 70% of the socioeconomic status you will achieve in life is predicted by the socioeconomic status of the parents that raised you.

 So why are we continually told that they are?
-The simplest explanation that fits the facts is that that myth is a stable social control strategy.
-Certainly, it subtly encourages people not to demand widescale change, for if genes are largely determinative, then those who tend to the top of society must be there because they deserve it and any attempt to produce a different set of winners is not only doomed to fail but will actually oppose the natural order of things.
+The simplest explanation is that that is a stable social control strategy.
+Certainly, it subtly encourages people not to demand widescale change, for if genes are largely determinative, then those who tend to the top of society must be there because they deserve it and any attempt to produce a different set of winners is not only doomed to fail but will actually oppose the natural order.

-Popular science – specifically, reductive genetic determinism like selfish gene theory – legitimates the social order exactly as the church did in the prior era.
+Reductive genetic determinism, like popular environmentalism, legitimates the social order exactly as did the church in the prior era.
 It tells us that although we may not live in the best of all possible worlds, how things are approximates the best of all practically possible worlds.
 So shut up and get back to work.

-Only we’re not.
-We’re compelled to learn the content of science.
-We make students calculate velocities and memorize the citric acid cycle, neither of which teach the non-specialist anything of lasting value, certainly not that the world – the human environment, which includes both the “natural” world we’ve constructed and the world of society – is manufactured and therefore malleable.
+Only not really.
+We’re compelled to learn the content of science, we’re compelled to scientism.
+We make students calculate velocities and memorize the citric acid cycle, neither of which teach the non-specialist anything of lasting value, certainly not that the world – the human environment, which includes both the “natural” world we’ve constructed and the world of society – is manufactured, that this was true even in the “state of nature,” and that therefore society is malleable.

 Not that I have any hope science educators will be so enlightened as to free their students from the periodic table.
-The primary function of education – how it’s been manufactured – is not to turn out enlightened citizens but rather technically competent workers for the post-industrial economy.
+The primary function of education – the task for which they are paid – is not to turn out enlightened citizens but rather technically competent workers for the post-industrial economy.

 If you’ve ever been the chastiser, The Matrix surely has you.